samEEG/Jobify/README.md

 What still needs to be done:
 - Styling

-We will restarting this project soon
+Will be restarting this project soon